 What is ibuprofen used for?

-At over-the-counter doses, ibuprofen is used to provide temporary relief of pain and/or inflammation associated with:
+As an over-the-counter medicine, ibuprofen is used to provide temporary relief of pain and/or inflammation associated with:

 - Headaches (e.g. migraines, tension headaches)